 Gravitational Field and Gravitational Potential

-Explore the definitions of gravitational field vectors and gravitational potential according to Newton's law of universal gravitation, and examine two important related examples: the shell theorem and galactic rotation curves.
+Learn about the definition of gravitational field vectors and gravitational potential according to Newton's law of universal gravitation, and examine two important related examples: the shell theorem and galactic rotation curves.

 TL;DR